erichards52/Master-Project/README.md

 **KRONATOOLS SHOULD BE INSTALLED IF YOU WISH TO CONVERT THE RESULTING OUTPUTS OF EACH CLASSIFIER INTO KRONA OUTPUTS**

-**FINALLY, IN EACH CLASSIFICATION WALKTHROUGH, IT IS ASSUMED THE USER HAS AT LEAST DOWNLOADED AND INSTALLED EACH CLASSIFIER AND HAD A LOOK AT THE SCRIPTS & MANUALS CONTAINED IN EACH**
+**FINALLY, IN EACH CLASSIFICATION WALKTHROUGH, IT IS ASSUMED THE USER HAS AT LEAST DOWNLOADED AND INSTALLED EACH CLASSIFIER AND HAD A LOOK AT THE SCRIPTS & MANUALS CONTAINED IN EACH, AS SOME FLAGS ARE NOT INCLUDED**

 --------------------------------------------------------------------------------------------------------